DPlayer234/lovedebugger/README.md

 -- Allows you to access the command of 'name' also as 'alias'.
 You cannot add variants to -- existing commands via the alias's title, create an alias with the name of another alias -- or command or create a new command with the name of an alias.

+debugger.errhand(error_message, stack_level)
+-- Override love.errhand with this function to use the debugger when the game crashes.
+-- It will write the traceback and entire stack (via debugger.getStack) to the global variables -- _stackTraceback and _stackLocals respectively.
+-- It is very likely to fail if the initial error was a stack overflow, though!
+-- If you want to use this within another error handler, please supply the stack_level in such -- a way that the traceback starts at the correct point.
 ```

 There's also a few constants that you may modify as well: